areseny/testproject/README.md

 ## Pandoc

-Used for document conversion from docx => html
+Used for document conversion from docx => html (as well as a lot of other things!)

 Set up directions here: http://pandoc.org/installing.html